michielst/binance-trader/README.md

 	"currency"	TEXT NOT NULL,
 	"quantity"	REAL NOT NULL,
 	"price"	REAL NOT NULL,
+	"fee"	REAL NOT NULL,
+	"total"	REAL NOT NULL,
 	"date"	TEXT NOT NULL,
 	"type"	TEXT NOT NULL,
 	"epoch"	TEXT NOT NULL,